-Homemade Pumpkin Spice is a must for the Fall and Winter months.
+Homemade Pumpkin Spice is a perfect blend of cinnamon, nutmeg, ginger, and cloves.
+This recipe is a must for the Fall and Winter months.
 Everywhere you go, it is pumpkin spice this, pumpkin spice that.
 Well, now you can make your own to add to any recipe you want!
+Be sure to use this in my perfect pumpkin pie for the best tasting pumpkin pie you’ll ever have!

 Homemade Pumpkin Spice